TinyTapeout/tt05-dffram-example/README.md

 ## Tiny Tapeout DFFRAM Example

-This project includes a 32x32 DFFRAM macro with a single read/write port (1RW).
+This project includes a 32x32 (1024 bits) DFFRAM macro with a single read/write port (1RW).

 The size of the example project is 2x4 tiles, and the DFFRAM macro takes roughly 40% of the available space, leaving plenty of space for custom logic.